node-tools/config-loader/README.md

 - `null` string resolves to `null`
 - `true` string resolves to `true`
 - `false` string resolves to `false`
+- anything parseable to number resolves to number

 To force string, you must prefix the value with `raw:`:

 - `raw:null` resolves to `"null"`
 - `raw:2010-10-10` resolves to `"2010-10-10"`
 - `raw:PT12H` resolves to `"PT12H"`
+- `raw:42` resolves to `"42"`
 - `raw:env:HOME` resolves to `"env:HOME"`
 - `raw:raw:` resolves to `"raw:"`